Ask AI

 Implication discipline

-For covenant, payload, replay, or based-app examples, answer five things: what the artifact proves, what it could make possible, why Kaspa's fast UTXO model matters, why crypto is needed instead of a normal server, and what is still not proven.
+For covenant, payload, replay, or based-app examples, answer five things: what the artifact proves, what it makes possible, what Kaspa's fast UTXO model changes, why crypto is needed instead of a normal server, and what is still not proven.

-Do not start with the artifact taxonomy.
 Start with what happened, what can be clicked, what was replayed, which rule actually controls funds, and what remains missing.
+Put the artifact taxonomy after the evidence.

 Keep the everyday implication close to the technical label.
 Start with the job: a budget that cannot drain at once, a step-by-step workflow that can recover, or an asset that only moves with its controller.
 Then add the technical label only when it helps a builder find the source artifact.